MiSide

 MiSide is an adventure game developed by Russian indie development team AIHASTO.
-It was initially published as a demo on August 18, 2023, before being fully released on Steam on December 11, 2024.
+It was released on Steam on December 11, 2024.
 The game begins on a light-hearted tone where the player downloads a mobile game and starts hanging out with their new anime-styled virtual girlfriend by playing various mini-games with her.
-Soon, the player finds themselves the story taking on a metafictional horror narrative.
+Soon, the player finds the story taking on a metafictional horror narrative.

 Gameplay

-The story of MiSide takes place in an apartment setting.
+The story of MiSide is set in the player's apartment.
 It begins with the player interacting with Mita, a character from a mobile game that the main character (MC) downloads from his smartphone.
-Players solve puzzles, explore the apartment, play games and discover hidden secrets in a tense and evolving environment.
-Initially, the game presents a 2D-, Chibi-style, bird's-eye-view environment.
+Players solve puzzles, explore the apartment, play minigames, and discover hidden secrets in a tense and evolving environment.
+Initially, the game presents a Chibi-style, 2.5D environment.
 After progressing to the 37th in-game day, Mita unexpectedly asks to meet the player in person.
 When the MC looks up from his phone, he is transported into a first-person 3D version of the game world, now seated on a couch in an apartment.
-In this new environment, the player must adapt, complete tasks and play games with Mita.
+In this new environment, the player must adapt, complete tasks, and play games with Mita.

-The game continues with routine activities until a key moment during a card game with Mita, when knocking is heard from a nearby closet.
+The game continues with routine activities until a card game with Mita, when knocking is heard from a nearby closet.
 Although Mita dismisses it, the player investigates.
-If the player chooses to leave the closet unopened, Peaceful Mode, a feature still under development, is unlocked.
-If the player insists on opening the closet, Mita snaps her fingers and plunges the room into darkness.
-This marks the beginning of the main storyline.
+If the player chooses to leave the closet unopened, the game concludes with the ending and achievement Conditions Met.
+Additionally, Peaceful Mode, a game mode still under development, is unlocked.
+If the player insists on opening the closet, Mita snaps her fingers, plunging the room into darkness, marking the beginning of the main storyline.